Apply for an off-campus study program with Hope College.

 After determining the best time for you to study off-campus, complete the Off-Campus Study Application.

 Once you select your program, click the "Apply" button on that page to start the process.

 - Complete the Program Specific Application

-Once your application to study off-campus is completed and approved, be sure to start the program application (not applicable for May/June Term applicants) — most providers have on-line applications and you can start that application at their home website.
+Once your application to study off-campus is completed and approved, be sure to start the program application (not applicable for May/June/July Term applicants) — most providers have on-line applications and you can start that application at their home website.
 Each program has a different application and requirements.
 Typical program application deadlines: